-Gerald Quirk, co-chair of the Life Sciences Group, is the former Vice President of Corporate Affairs and General Counsel at Infinity Pharmaceuticals, a Nasdaq-listed company, and has proven experience advancing the legal and business interests of public and private life sciences companies.
-With broad industry experience in non-legal business functions, including corporate communications and investor relations, business development and finance, Mr. Quirk is a life sciences and IP transactional attorney who provides proactive and pragmatic advice to executive management and boards of directors, uniting legal expertise with business savvy.
+Gerald Quirk, of counsel in the Life Sciences Group, delivers sophisticated counsel that advances the legal and business interests of public and private life sciences companies, informed by nearly 15 years of in-house industry experience.
+Mr. Quirk is a corporate life sciences and IP transactional attorney who provides proactive and pragmatic advice to executive management and boards of directors, uniting legal expertise with business savvy.
 He is named in The Legal 500 and as a World’s Leading Patent Practitioner by IAM Patent 1000.

-Corporate: advises life sciences clients on various corporate matters, including contracts associated with the research, development and commercialization of pharmaceutical products and medical devices, securities law compliance, and financing and M&A transactions.
+Corporate: advises life sciences clients on various corporate matters, including contracts associated with the research, development, manufacture and commercialization of biopharmaceutical products, diagnostic products and medical devices, securities law compliance, and financing and M&A transactions.

 Corporate Governance: advises boards of directors and senior management teams on sensitive corporate governance and compliance issues.

-- Structuring and negotiating significant business transactions as in-house counsel, including a multi-product strategic alliance that provided over $300 million global in non-dilutive capital, a $1 billion acquisition facilitating forward integration into new disease areas, and numerous collaborations, joint ventures and licenses to support the worldwide development and commercialization of small molecules, biologics and medical devices across multiple disease indications.
+- Structured and negotiated significant business transactions as in-house counsel, including a multi-product strategic alliance that provided over $300 million in non-dilutive capital, a $1 billion acquisition facilitating forward integration into new disease areas, an $88 million confidentially-marketed public stock offering, and numerous collaborations, joint ventures and licenses to support worldwide development and commercialization of small molecules, biologics and medical devices across multiple disease indications.

 Publications and Presentations